rashedmakkouk/eslint-config/README.md

 This package can be used in back-end Node.js projects out-of-the-box.

-You may also want to install and configure [eslint-plugin-node][eslint-plugin-node-npm] for language-specific rules, and add the following configuration:
+You may also want to install and configure [eslint-plugin-node][eslint-plugin-node-npm] for language-specific rules, then add the following configuration:

 > .eslintrc.json